 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/hazardous-occupations-vd0whtzp/post/knowledge-fuels-action-this-international-women-s-day-fE0iLzeDYUAb0Nn</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/hazardous-occupations-vd0whtzp/post/true-or-false-young-women-make-up-the-majority-of-employed-youth-in-UF7k5kcyGLB9pIM</guid>

 <dc:creator><![CDATA[Gladys Llanes]]></dc:creator>